2009–10 Philadelphia Flyers season: Regular season

 Another controversy struck over a shorthanded goal by Simon Gagne in a 7–4 win against the Pittsburgh Penguins on January 7.
 The goal had not been given and, after video review, was not awarded, though video evidence shows the puck in the net.
 However, this angle had not been sent to the video review in Toronto by the FSN Pittsburgh broadcasting team and the call could no longer be overturned after the puck had been dropped.
-An internal investigation by FSN Pittsburgh as well as an investigation by the NHL followed and a producer was suspended.
+An internal investigation by FSN Pittsburgh as well as an investigation by the NHL followed and a producer, the son of former NHL player Lowell MacDonald, was suspended.

 For the first time since 1993, the Flyers stayed put during the 2010 NHL trade deadline period with no trades.
 With only minor changes throughout the season, the team finished almost entirely unchanged from the way it started the season in terms of players.
 Only the waiver acquisition of Michael Leighton, the season-ending injury to Emery and the trade of Ole-Kristian Tollefsen for Ville Leino showed significant impact to the roster, besides usual promotions and demotions to or from the Flyers' AHL affiliate, the Adirondack Phantoms.

 Another key injury knocked Jeff Carter out for five games as a fracture in his left foot halted his streak of consecutive games played at 286.
 He returned for the last two games of the season.

 The Flyers season ended in a dramatic fashion.
 Wins over the Detroit Red Wings and the Toronto Maple Leafs kept the playoff hopes alive, it came down to a home-and-home series with the New York Rangers to end the season.
 The Rangers were trying to clinch a playoff spot themselves and needed to win both games to do so.
 The Flyers lost the first game of that series at Madison Square Garden 4–3, though it was a hard fought battle for both teams.
 This set up a "Win and you're in" situation for the second game at the Wachovia Center, with the winner advancing to the playoffs and the loser being eliminated.
 Jody Shelley scored early for the Rangers but New York could not extend that lead.
 The Flyers put continuous pressure on the Rangers with Henrik Lundqvist playing a stellar game to keep the Flyers off the board until Matt Carle put a rebound behind him halfway through the third period tying the game 1–1.
 Neither team scored again until the shootout, in which a goal by Claude Giroux forced Olli Jokinen to score to keep the Rangers playoff hopes alive.
 However, Brian Boucher made the crucial save and with that clinching the playoff spot for the Flyers and ending the Rangers' season.